Chart Color Schemes

 Trentham shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Trentham's educational attainment exceeds broader benchmarks, with 38.8% of residents aged 15+ holding university qualifications compared to 21.7% in Rest of Vic. and 24.6% in the SA4 region.
+Trentham's educational attainment exceeds broader standards.
+Among residents aged 15+, 38.8% possess university qualifications, compared to 21.7% in the Rest of Vic., and 24.6% in the SA4 region.
 Bachelor degrees are most prevalent at 22.9%, followed by postgraduate qualifications (10.5%) and graduate diplomas (5.4%).
-Vocational credentials are also prominent, with 34.8% of residents aged 15+ holding such qualifications - advanced diplomas at 13.9% and certificates at 20.9%.
-A total of 24.7% of Trentham's population is actively pursuing formal education, including 9.0% in primary, 7.1% in secondary, and 2.9% in tertiary education.
+Vocational credentials are also prominent, with 34.8% of residents aged 15+ holding them - advanced diplomas account for 13.9% and certificates for 20.9%.
+A significant 24.7% of the population is actively engaged in formal education.

 Frequently Asked Questions - Education